RhymezxCode/Audio-transcription-app/README.md

 # Audio-transcription-app
-Audio transcription is an app for converting speech to text on an online meeting.
+Audio transcription is an app for recording an online meeting in audio and sending directly to slack after meeting has ended.

 # Design pattern: MVVM
 # Language: Kotlin